Ranchero-Software/NetNewsWireHelp/pages/dinosaurs.markdown

 However, if a feed responds with 410 it’s almost surely gone for good.
 This is a very deliberate choice on the part of a publisher.
 (And super rare.)
 </div>

-## What the Buttons Do
+## How to Delete a Feed

+On Mac: click the Delete button to remove the selected feed or feeds.

+On iOS: swipe on the feed, then click the trash button to delete the feed.

+## Other Actions

+On Mac: see the other buttons at the bottom of the window.

+On iOS: swipe to reveal the more menu — the one with the … character.

-**Select in Sidebar** selects the feed in the main window.
+**Go to Feed** selects the feed in the feeds list.
 This way you can see what articles are included in the feed.

-**Delete** removes the selected feed or feeds.
-It will confirm first before deleting.

-**Open Home Page** opens the home page of the feed in your browser.
+**Open Home Page** opens the home page of the feed in a web view.

 **Copy Feed URL** copies the feed URL of the selected feed or feeds.